 - Water spots left on dishes and faucets

-- Can cause appliances to be less efficient
+- Hard water may cause appliances to be less efficient

 - Soap scum buildup in showers and bathtubs